Bake a perfect pie crust

 Speed your ironing

 When you iron clothing, a lot of the iron’s heat is sucked up by the board itself — requiring you to make several passes to remove wrinkles.
 To speed things up, put a piece of aluminum foil under your ironing board cover.
 The foil will reflect the heat back through the clothing, smoothing wrinkles quicker.
+Here’s how you can de-wrinkle your clothes without an iron.

 Attach a patch